 ...and the hummingbirds.
 I heard several but never got a decent enough look at one to ID it, other than to know they're not archilochus (Black-chinned or Ruby-throated), based on their call note.

-UPDATE: Kelly Bryan informed me that my flock of sparrows was indeed Savannahs.
+Oct 19th update: Kelly Bryan informed me that my flock of sparrows were indeed Savannahs.
 We also checked out the hummingbird situation and only saw (and banded) one Anna's.